Grade Level: 7–8

 What was one of the issues that started the Civil War?
 Why were abolitionists against slavery?

 At the beginning of the Civil War, Richard Harvey Cain, a student at Wilberforce University in Ohio, was among a group of black students who attempted to join the Union Army in Ohio.
 Cain was turned down.
-Below he writes about the events after the first shots were fired at Fort Sumter and the importance of the Massachusetts Fifty-fourth Regiment, the first black troop to be organized in the North during the Civil War.
+Below he writes about the events after the first shots were fired at Fort Sumter and the importance of the Massachusetts Fifty-fourth Regiment, one of the first Black military units to be organized in the North during the Civil War.

 I shall never forget the thrill that ran through my soul when I thought of the coming consequences of that shot.
 There were one hundred and fifteen of us students at the University, who, anxious to vindicate the stars and stripes, made up a company and offered our services to the Governor of Ohio; and sir, we were told that this is a white man’s war and that the Negro had nothing to do with it.
 Sir, we returned, docile, patient, waiting, casting our eyes to the Heavens whence help always comes.
 We knew that there would come a period in the history of this nation when our strong black arms would be needed.
 We waited patiently; we waited until Massachusetts, through her noble Governor, sounded the alarm, and we hastened to hear the summons and obey it.